Electoral history of the Tea Party movement: 2010 election

 There were allegations of Democratic candidates planting "fake" Tea Party candidates in Florida, Michigan, New Jersey, and Pennsylvania.

 2012 election

-For the 2012 election, four of the 16 Tea Party candidates won a seat on the Senate, and Tea Party Caucus founder Michele Bachmann was re-elected to the House.
+For the 2012 election, four of the 16 Tea Party candidates won a seat in the Senate, and Tea Party Caucus founder Michele Bachmann was re-elected to the House.
 The media, such as ABC and Bloomberg, commented that Tea Party candidates had less success in 2012 than in 2010.

 In February 2011, the Tea Party Patriots organized and hosted the American Policy Summit in Phoenix, Arizona.
 The 1,600 attendees were polled regarding their preference for a 2012 presidential candidate.
 Herman Cain, the first of the 2012 candidates to form a presidential exploratory committee, won the poll with 22%.
-Runners up were Tim Pawlenty (16%), Ron Paul (15%) and Sarah Palin (10%).
+Runners-up were Tim Pawlenty (16%), Ron Paul (15%) and Sarah Palin (10%).
 Ron Paul won the Summit's online poll.

 In September 2011, CNN and Tea Party Express co-hosted a Republican primary debate among presidential candidates that featured questions from various Tea Party groups.